PetrusJVollgraaff/Sudoku/README.md

 ### Description:

-This is a small Sodoku game coded with pygame.
+This is a small Sudoku game coded with pygame.

 ### Action added:
 > * Start menu screen